 In order to address this; you will need to do one of two things:

 - You can make a one off payment to clear the arrears on your account before your next payment is due

 - You can start making additional, regular payments to your account to gradually bring your account up to date.
 We know that not everyone can make a large payment to their accounts, but by adding £5 or £10 per week to every payment, you will soon be able to pay on time, every time.

 It is important that you take steps to ensure that you can pay your rent on time.
 If you do not pay your rent, you could lose your home.

 Please contact us if you would like to discuss options to ensure your rent is being paid on time.

 Housing benefit is now being phased out and replaced by Universal Credit which will be paid directly to you every month.
 This means that it will no longer be possible for us to identify tenants who are receiving help with payment of their rent.
-For more information on Universal Credit please see our Welfare reform and benefits page.
+For more information on Universal Credit please see our Universal Credit and changes to your benefit page.

 We also provide free online help with jobs and benefits for our tenants.